MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 In order to successfully run the training, you need to modify the `data_config.py` file by updating the `DataConfig` class.
 This includes specifying the path to your dataset folder.

-A Jupyter Notebook file is provided to assist you in creating the YAML configuration file needed to run the training process.
-Also you can refer to the example YAML file found in the same directory.
+The provided Jupyter Notebook file enables you to automatically generate the YAML configuration files required for executing the training process.
+Additionally, an example YAML file is included in the same directory for your reference.